-4.3 The strategic benchmark is expected to generate a return commenserate with that assumed, by the Scheme Actuary, as part of the most recent Actuarial Valuation.
+- 4.3 The strategic benchmark is expected to generate a return commenserate with that assumed, by the Scheme Actuary, as part of the most recent Actuarial Valuation. - 4.4 The Trustee is currently reviewing the overall investment strategy for the Elements Section in conjuction with the 2021 actuarial valuation.